jmetzger/training-kubernetes-docker-en/welches-system.md

 ## General

 ```
-kubernetes itself has not convenient way of doing specific stuff like
+kubernetes itself has no convenient way of doing specific stuff like
 creating the kubernetes cluster.

-So there are other tools/distri around helping you with that.
+So there are other tools/distributions around helping you with that.

 ```